apoorvaeternity/apoorvaeternity.github.io/_posts/2018-05-21-the-first-week.md

 ---
 layout: post
 title: GSoC 2018-The First Week of Coding Period
+excerpt: Hey folks of planet Earth(I hope aliens read it someday), The first week of the coding period has....
 ---

 Hey folks of planet Earth(I hope aliens read it someday),<br>